 - Adjusting for the effects of preferential mating of a sire to selected cows, unequal and selective culling, and competition between comparison groups.

-As well as giving you EBVs for your animals, BREEDPLAN also plots the genetic trend for your herd.
+As well as giving you EBVs for your animals, TACE also plots the genetic trend for your herd.
 This trend shows you the genetic direction of your herd for individual traits from year to year, and also lets you see the effect of environmental changes such as pasture improvement on your overall herd production.

 Visit Beef + Lamb New Zealand Genetics for further information.